kirmerzlikin/cf-buildpack-logstash/README.md

 #### conf.d

-In the folder `conf.d` the Logstash configuration is provided.
+In the folder `conf.d` the [Logstash](https://www.elastic.co/guide/en/logstash/current/index.html) configuration is provided.
 The folder it self and at least one configuration file is required for Logstash to be deployed successfully.
 All files in this directory are used as part of the Logstash configuration.
 Prior to the start of Logstash, all files in this directory are processed by [dockerize](https://github.com/jwilder/dockerize) as templates.
 This allow to update the configuration files based on the environment variables provided by Cloud Foundry (e.g. VCAP_APPLICATION, VCAP_SERVICES).

 The supported functions for the templates are documented in [dockerize - using templates](https://github.com/jwilder/dockerize/blob/master/README.md#using-templates) and [golang - template](https://golang.org/pkg/text/template/).

+#### curator.d

+Configuration folder for [curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html) containing two files:

+* `actions.yml`: General configuration of curator.
+For details see section [Configuration File](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/configfile.html) in the official documentation.
+* `curator.yml`: Definitions of the actions to be executed by curator.
+For details see section [Action File](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actionfile.html) in the official documentation.

+Both files are processed with [dockerize](https://github.com/jwilder/dockerize).
+For details see above in the section about the folder `conf.d`.

 #### grok-patterns (and other 3rd party configuration)